Agricultural Marketing Service, USDA.

 |Pickles||4/22/91||Replace with “Petite” in Table II in the Sizes of whole pickles section and Table VI in the Requirements for grade section||Change the title of Table III from “Recommended Pickle Ingredients All Styles Except Relish” to “Recommended Minimum Quantity of Pickle Ingredients All Styles Except Relish.”|

-The proposed revisions to these grade standards would provide a common language for trade and better reflect the current marketing of fruits and vegetables.
+The revisions provide a common language for trade and better reflect the current marketing of fruits and vegetables.

 End Supplemental Information